 Recently, medication assisted treatment, including medications such as methadone, buprenorphine and naltrexone, has shown remarkable promise in reducing relapse and overdose risk, although much of the research is based on relatively short follow-up periods.
 Despite its effectiveness, medication assisted treatment is sometimes viewed as “replacing one drug for another,” leading to stigma (negative perception of individuals associated with a particular attribute) and other barriers to treatment, recovery, and support.

 Relapse (recurrence of drug use) is a common occurrence for those in recovery but is often viewed as a recovery failure rather than a step in the recovery process.
 Most studies define recovery "successes" as the absence of relapse.
 These studies, Cyders said, often fail to document other pathways in recovery that can involve struggles or relapse.
 This omission limits understanding of what leads to relapse and how it can be critical in recovery.
-Defining relapse as failure may actually deter long term recovery among those caught in the relapse struggle due to feelings of defeat or loss of support.
+Defining relapse as failure may actually deter long-term recovery among those caught in the relapse struggle due to feelings of defeat or loss of support.

-The project, "Characterizing the course of long-term opioid use Disorder recovery and the impact of medication-assisted treatment on opioid use disorder recovery," includes gathering information from Hoosiers whose lives are affected by opioid use disorder.
+The project, "Characterizing the course of long-term opioid use disorder recovery and the impact of medication-assisted treatment on opioid use disorder recovery," includes gathering information from Hoosiers whose lives are affected by opioid use disorder.
 The researchers are leading focus groups to learn what people think, believe and do about opioid use and recovery.
-Half of these discussions bring together people from the Indianapolis-metro area, while the other half represent rural Southern Indiana communities.
+Half of these discussions bring together people from the Indianapolis-metro area, while the other half represent rural southern Indiana communities.

 The groups include a variety of viewpoints from people with different relationships to opioid use disorder.
-In each region, the team has separate focus groups for people in recovery (one short term and one long term), friends and family of people in recovery, health care providers who treat people with opioid use disorder, and community members who do not (to their knowledge) have a close relationship with anyone with an opioid use disorder.
+In each region, the team has separate focus groups for people in recovery (one short-term and one long-term), friends and family of people in recovery, healthcare providers who treat people with opioid use disorder, and community members who do not (to their knowledge) have a close relationship with anyone with an opioid use disorder.
 The researchers hope the study will help guide appropriate recovery expectations that will reduce stigma and barriers to treatment and successful recovery.

 The study will also follow the progress of approximately 150 people in recovery from opioid use disorder for three years, conducting check-ins every three months.
 These participants will be recruited from both the urban and rural communities and will range from those who recently embarked on recovery to those who have been in recovery for many years.

-By tracking their process in real time, the researchers will build a more representative picture of what long-term recovery looks like in Indiana, helping to identify patterns, set expectations, and assess what works best in helping people achieve lasting health and stability.
+By tracking their progress in real time, the researchers will build a more representative picture of what long-term recovery looks like in Indiana, helping to identify patterns, set expectations, and assess what works best in helping people achieve lasting health and stability.